kasiimh1/FutureHelper/README.md

 - ``` brew install libimobiledvice ```

-#### RestoreMe will be incorporated into this soon, allowing automatically downloading of files and automating futurerestore, device updates and restores outside of signing windows (if baseband and SEP are compatiable)
+#### RestoreMe will be incorporated into this soon, allowing automatically downloading of files and automating futurerestore, device updates and restores outside of signing windows (if baseband and SEP are compatible)

 ### Troubleshoot